lupyuen/lupyuen.github.io/src/openocd.md

 -   Green: GPIO 14
 -   Red: GPIO 17

-So we need to remap the above 3 LED pins to PWM (to control the LED)...
+To free the LED from the JTAG Port, we need to remap the above 3 LED pins to PWM (to control the LED)...

 -   PWM Ch 1 (Blue): GPIO 11
 -   PWM Ch 4 (Green): GPIO 14